-BOY (looking around): Police!
+BOY & GIRL (looking around): Police!

 SCROOGE: Oh, no, no. I really do mean it.
 Go and buy it, and tell them to bring it 'round, so that I can give them directions where to deliver it.
-Come back with the man and I'll give you a shilling.
-Come back with him in less than five minutes and I'll give you half a crown!
+Come back with the man and I'll give you a each a shilling.
+Come back with him in less than five minutes and I'll give you each half a crown!

-(BOY turns and is off like a shot.)
+(BOY & GIRL look at each other and turn and are off like a shot.)